lev1976g/NoxicCore/README.md

 at the same time as improving the in-game mechanics and functionality.

 It is completely open source; community involvement is highly encouraged.
-World of Warcraft, and all World of Warcraft or Warcraft art, images, and lore are copyrighted by Blizzard Entertainment, Inc..
+World of Warcraft, and all World of Warcraft or Warcraft art, images, and lore are copyrighted by Blizzard Entertainment, Inc.

 If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/Crimoxic/NoxicCore).

-## Requirements
+### Requirements

 Minimum
-+ Platform: Linux, Windows or Mac
++ Platform: Linux, Windows (7+) or Mac
 + Processor with SSE2 support
 + MySQL ≥ 5.1.0 (included for Windows)
-+ CMake ≥ 2.8.7^
++ CMake ≥ 2.8.7†
 + OpenSSL ≥ 1.0.1h
 + GCC ≥ 4.3 (Linux only)
 + MS Visual Studio ≥ 12 (2013) (Windows only)